saberdog2005/n2a/README.md

-# Note2Anki - Study Notes to Anki Flashcards Converter
+# (INSTANCE) Note2Anki - Study Notes to Anki Flashcards Converter

 A powerful CLI tool that converts your study notes (PDF, DOCX, Markdown) into Anki-compatible flashcards using Claude AI.